MZ-2500: Overview

+Sharp MZ

 As with the standard MZ model, the main unit does not have the system program on onboard ROM.
-However, while the old model included only the IPL, a program for controlling advanced hardware is included as an IOCS, and a number of repairs have been made.
-One of the functions is one that can call a specific location, so an incompatible element is specified for an application that addresses the module in the ROM and calls it directly without calling the function as a reference.
+However, while the old model included only the IPL, a program for controlling advanced hardware is included as an IOCS and several repairs have been made.
+One of the functions can call a specific location, so an incompatible element is specified for an application that addresses the module in the ROM and calls it directly without calling the function as a reference.

-2 types of BASIC attached
+Two forms of BASIC inserted

-The instruction set BASIC-S25, which the typical MZ user was familiar with, and the BASIC-M25, which has a Microsoft- type instruction set that was already at the forefront of the BASIC environment at that time, were prepared.
-It is not a conventional model, and Hu-BASIC adopted in the company's departmental series, but has become another implementation of BASIC.
+The instruction set BASIC-S25, which the typical MZ user was familiar with, and the BASIC-M25, which has a Microsoft-type instruction set that was already at the forefront of the BASIC environment at that time, was prepared.
+It is not a conventional model, and Hu-BASIC was adopted in the company's departmental series but has become another implementation of BASIC.

 CPU clock improvement

-The MZ-2500 is equipped with the Z80A and operates at 4 MHz, but the MZ-2500 is equipped with the Z80B, and except for some, it has 6 MHz operation with one wait during M1 cycle.
+The MZ-2500 is equipped with the Z80A and operates at 4 MHz, but the MZ-2500 is equipped with the Z80B, and except for some, it has 6 MHz operation with one wait during the M1 cycle.

 Memory management enhancements

-While the old model only allowed you to assign a specific address to another space by bank switching in order to open a window with text and graphics VRAM, the MZ-2500 is equipped with a memory controller like the MB-S1 etc. It was designed to be able to allocate an arbitrary space in units of 8 KB for a memory space divided into eight.
+While the old model only allowed one to assign a specific address to another space by bank switching to open a window with text and graphics VRAM, the MZ-2500 is equipped with a memory controller, like the MB-S1, etc. It was designed to be able to allocate an arbitrary space in 8 KB units for a memory space divided into eight.
 This has made it possible to manage 256 KB of main memory and 128 KB of graphics VRAM, and by enabling free allocation, the software can be mapped by mapping video memory in the same arrangement as other models.
 The porting of the design address space is 512 KB.
 Various ROMs and RAMs are arranged in this space.

 Equipped with Argo Key

-Due to the above-mentioned increase in the degree of freedom of memory mapping and capacity, a function called an algo function has been added to BASIC.

-A key with the mark of the Argo, which is a symbol of the series, is prepared and assigned a function to call the built-in application.
+An Algo function has been added to BASIC due to the aforementioned increase in the degree of freedom of memory mapping and capacity.
+The Algo function is a key with the mark of the Argo, which is a symbol of the series, that is used as a function to call the built-in application.
+The "Algo" spelling came from "algorithm".

-In addition, the Argo ship which is the original mark is correct "Argo", but the spelling in the utility is the notation of "Algo" which came from " Algorithm ".
 Close to the resident program, apart from the loaded program, it was possible to start a calculator or the like by key operation as a standard.